Bayesian Inference for Brain Activity from Functional Magnetic Resonance Imaging Collected at Two Spatial Resolutions: Introduction

 \section{Introduction}

 Neurosurgery presents a unique set of challenges to the operating surgeon.
-Treatment of brain tumors, for example, is handled primarily by surgical resection when possible, although gliomas are often infiltrative, in which case it may be impossible to remove them entirely \cite[]{jovvcevska2013glioma, stippich2015clinical}.
-The neurosurgeon's goal is typically to resect as much of the tumor as possible while avoiding damage to surrounding healthy and eloquent areas of brain tissue, requiring precise structural and functional information.
+Treatment of brain tumors, for example, is handled primarily by surgical resection when possible.
+Gliomas are often infiltrative, however, and as a result may be impossible to remove entirely \cite[]{jovvcevska2013glioma, stippich2015clinical}.
+The neurosurgeon's goal is typically to resect as much of the tumor as possible while avoiding damage to surrounding healthy areas of brain tissue, requiring precise structural and functional information.
 Although the structure of the human brain shares a gross organization common across individuals, functional neuroanatomy may vary between patients and within regions \cite[e.g.][]{large2016individual}, highlighting the need for within-patient precision.
 Here we propose a model that leverages the massive amount of spatial data available in individual functional magnetic resonance imaging (fMRI) scans to help guide presurgical planning by identifying functionally relevant brain regions in a patient-specific manner.

 Traditionally, electrocortical interference is used to map brain functional organization during surgery \cite[e.g.][]{cordella2013intraoperative}, but this procedure is highly invasive, lengthens surgery duration, and cannot be incorporated into presurgical planning \cite[]{stippich2015clinical}.
-Increasingly, clinicians can also opt to use imaging methods to help inform patient-specific presurgical planning and intraoperative neuronavigation \cite[e.g.][]{archip2007non-rigid, nimsky2006intraoperative, durnez2013alternative, silva2018challenges}.
+Clinicians can also opt to use imaging methods to help inform patient-specific presurgical planning and intraoperative neuronavigation \cite[e.g.][]{archip2007non-rigid, nimsky2006intraoperative, durnez2013alternative, silva2018challenges}.
 FMRI may be used, for example, to map patient-specific functional areas, but the data come with an inherent trade off.
 Surgeons would like to collect information that is spatially precise, but the fMRI signal-to-noise ratio (SNR) decreases as spatial resolution increases, potentially making functional mapping more difficult \cite[]{bodurka2007mapping}.
 In practice, modern scanners are equipped to handle a variety of image resolutions by modifying magnetic pulse sequences, so radiologists are in principle able to collect any combination of scans advantageous for presurgical planning.